pawel-up/benchmark/docs/interpreting-results.md

   - `0.02` (2 milliseconds) is moderately consistent.
   - `0.1` (10 milliseconds) is inconsistent.

-### marginOfError: `number`
+### me: `number`

-- **What it is**: A measure of the uncertainty in the results.
+- **What it is**: Margin of error.
+A measure of the uncertainty in the results.
 It's calculated based on the standard deviation and the number of samples.
 - **How to use it**: Lower values are better.
 A lower margin of error means you can be more confident in the results.
 - **Guidelines**:
   - **Margin of Error <= 0.01 (1 millisecond)**: Very reliable.